robinmoisson/staticrypt/README.md

 ## Community and alternatives

-Here are some other projects and community resources you might find interesting (this is included as an informative section, I haven't personally vetted any of those).
+Here are some other projects and community resources you might find interesting. **This is included as an informative section only, I haven't personally vetted any of those.**

-If you have a StatiCrypt project you'd like to share, feel free to open an issue describing it.
+If you have a StatiCrypt project you'd like to share, feel free to open an issue describing it - I'll probably be happy to add it to the list!

 ### Based on StatiCrypt, tutorials and projects